Skip to Main Content

 • Sponsor: American Bar Association Standing Committee on Armed Forces Law

-• 2024 Competition Topic was: "Entries for the Writing Contest must focus on the military’s application of criminal law—also known as military justice.
+• 2025 Competition Topic was: "Entries for the Writing Contest must focus on the military’s application of criminal law—also known as military justice.
 Submissions may advocate a position, educate the reader, or analyze one or more cases.
 The decision of whether a particular writing qualifies as to subject matter is entirely within the discretion of the Standing Committee on Armed Forces Law (SCAFL)."

-• Eligibility requirements in 2024 Competition included: "The Writing Contest is open to law students who are, at the time of entry, (a) enrolled in an ABA-accredited law school and seeking a J.D. degree, (b) members of the ABA, (c) at least 21 years old, and (d) legal residents of the United States.
+• Eligibility requirements in 2025 Competition included: "The Writing Contest is open to law students who are, at the time of entry, (a) enrolled in an ABA-accredited law school and seeking a J.D. degree, (b) members of the ABA, (c) at least 21 years old, and (d) legal residents of the United States.
 Directors, officers and employees of the ABA and their immediate family or household members are not eligible.
 Only one entry per participant."

-• Prize in 2024 Competition was: "The Writing Contest winner will be eligible to receive a framed certificate signed by the SCAFL Chair.
+• Prize in 2025 Competition was: "The Writing Contest winner will be eligible to receive a framed certificate signed by the SCAFL Chair.
 The SCAFL Chair will formally announce the winner at a SCAFL meeting at the ABA Midyear Meeting.
 Attending the ABA Midyear Meeting will be at the winner’s expense.
-The winner’s name will also be announced and title of the written work will be posted on the SCAFL public website."
+The winner’s name will also be announced, and title of the written work will be posted on the SCAFL public website."

-• Deadline for submission was: November 15, 2024.
+• Deadline for submission was: November 21, 2025.

 National Security Law

-2024 National Security Law Writing Competition
+2025 National Security Law Writing Competition

 • Sponsor: Air Force Judge Advocate General’s School

-• Eligibility requirements in 2024 Competition included: "The competition is open to all U.S. and international law school students and graduates."
+• Eligibility requirements in 2025 Competition included: "The competition is open to all U.S. and international law school students and graduates."
 "Members of the faculty of AFJAGS shall not participate in the contest or review any entry on behalf of an entrant."

-• 2024 Competition (closed) Prizes were: First Place – Cash prize of $3,000; Second Place – Cash prize of $2,000; Third Place – Cash prize of $1,000.
+• 2025 Competition Prizes were: First Place – Cash prize of $3,000; Second Place – Cash prize of $2,000; Third Place – Cash prize of $1,000.
+"Winners are free to independently seek public publication in The JAG Reporter or a law review or journal of their choice.
+AFJAGS will post the winning papers internally on the Knowledge Management section of FLITE."

-• Deadline for submission was: November 7, 2024.
+• Deadline for submission was: November 21, 2025.